ralphwillgoss/ralphwillgoss.github.io/_posts/2021-06-23-modify-aws-batch-job-definition-in-new-console-causes-jobs-to-get-stuck-in-runnable-status.md

 I provision all my infrastructure using [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code), in this case [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 There are times though where I will use the GUI, in this case the AWS Console, to tweak things to help with experiments and iteration speed.

-I recently made a change to an AWS Batch Job Definition which inadvertedly caused all my jobs to get stuck in "Runnable" status.
+I recently made a change to an AWS Batch Job Definition which inadvertedly caused all my jobs to get stuck in _Runnable_ status.
-Job getting stuck in a "Runnable" status is a known issue with AWS Batch and there's a [AWS guide to trouble shooting it](https://aws.amazon.com/premiumsupport/knowledge-center/batch-job-stuck-runnable-status/).
+Batch Jobs getting stuck in a _Runnable_ status is a known issue with AWS Batch and there's a [AWS guide to trouble shooting it](https://aws.amazon.com/premiumsupport/knowledge-center/batch-job-stuck-runnable-status/).

 However, I did not expect changing some container path mappings in a job definition, to cause any issues.
 After sometime trouble shooting, I discovered a bug in the New Batch console UI.